 You must be registered in order to vote.
 You are not automatically registered, even if you pay Council Tax.

-Why should I register to vote?
+Why you should register to vote

-- The Electoral Register is used by credit reference agencies to check your name and address if you are applying for credit.
+- The electoral register is used by credit reference agencies to check your name and address if you are applying for credit.

 - If your name is not on the register, you may not be able to obtain credit, a mortgage or a mobile phone contract